zeroknowledgediscovery/zedwiki/notes/Statistical Power.md

 + 80% power: Power is the probability of correctly rejecting the null hypothesis when it is false, i.e., the probability of detecting a true effect.
 If a test has 80% power, it means that there's an 80% chance that you will correctly identify a significant effect when it exists.
 The complement of the power is the Type 2 error rate or the false negative rate.
 In this case, the false negative rate is 20% (100% - 80%).
 This means that there's a 20% chance that you will fail to reject the null hypothesis when it is false, leading to a false negative result.

+# Difference between senitivity (TPR) and power

+Sensitivity and statistical power are related concepts, but they are used in different contexts: sensitivity is used in the context of diagnostic tests, while statistical power is used in hypothesis testing.
+Let's break down each concept:

++ Sensitivity: Sensitivity, also known as the true positive rate, is a measure of how well a diagnostic test can correctly identify individuals with a specific condition.
+It is the proportion of true positive results among those who actually have the condition.
+A higher sensitivity indicates that the test is better at detecting the presence of the condition when it is truly present, resulting in fewer false negative results.
+Formula: Sensitivity = (True Positives) / (True Positives + False Negatives)

++ Statistical Power: Power is the probability of correctly rejecting the null hypothesis when it is false in the context of hypothesis testing.
+In other words, it represents the likelihood of detecting a true effect or association when it exists.
+A higher statistical power means that the test is better at identifying a significant effect when it is truly present, resulting in fewer Type 2 errors (false negatives).
+Formula: Power = 1 - β, where β is the Type 2 error rate (false negative rate)

+The difference between sensitivity and statistical power lies in their applications:

+Sensitivity is used in the context of diagnostic tests to evaluate how well the test identifies true positives (people with the condition).
+Statistical power is used in hypothesis testing to evaluate the ability of a test to detect a true effect or association when it exists.
+Although both concepts are related to the ability to correctly identify true effects or conditions, they are applied in different fields and contexts.

 # Ustatistic
 + [Use of U statistic](/uploads/mannU.pdf)
 + [Variance of U statistic](/uploads/boundsU.pdf)